-In this article we look at the relationship between classroom managementand discipline in K-12 education, and why it is important to understand the difference between the them.
+In this article we look at the relationship between classroom management and discipline in the homeschool classroom, and why it is important to understand the difference between the them.

 In the classroom, students don’t often think about how their emotions affect classroom management strategies, discipline strategies, and their learning.